Abdullah Abdul Kadir: Works

+Kerajaan

 Abdullah was known as an ardent critic of the Malay political system of Kerajaan ("kingship").
 His work, Kisah Pelayaran Abdullah ke Kelantan contained his advice to Malay rulers and comparisons he made between the British system of governing and that of Malay rulers.

 Abdullah argued that the system of Kerajaan was detrimental to the Malay individual, as it was an impediment to the social improvement of the Malays.
 The Malay Sultan was deemed to be someone who was selfish, with no concern toward his subjects, to the extent they were treated like animals rather than humans.
 The idea of modernity and striving for excellence within the Malay community stemmed from his ideas and stinging criticisms of the ancient Malay polity of the Kerajaan.
 Under the Kerajaan, the Malays were deprived of education and hence they were easily oppressed.
 Without education, they did not have the ability to question the injustice meted out to them and could not take the initiative to institute changes to improve their lives.